mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 #### User Interface (UI)
  - Removed the 5-page limit on previewing PDFs.
  - Added "files" as a reserved team name.
- - Searching for a channel url_name now shows the channel.
+ - Searching for a channel by URL now returns the channel.
- - Users are now provided with feedback when creating a custom category name for a channel that exceeds the character limit.
+ - Users are now provided with feedback when creating a custom category name that exceeds the character limit.

 #### Administration
  - Added support for compressed export files with attachments.
  - Server crashes due to runtime panics are now captured as a log line.
- - Optimized Direct Message creation by fetching all users involved in a single Database call.
+ - Optimized Direct Message creation by fetching all users involved in a single database call.
- - A change in a user's ``NotifyProps`` during the user import process will not send an email notification.
+ - During the user import process, a change in a user's ``NotifyProps`` will not send an email notification.
 This is done to make it consistent with other parts of the import process where a change in user's attributes would also not send any notifications.
  - Implemented a job to delete unused export files.

 ### Bug Fixes
  - Fixed an issue where demoting a user to a guest would not take effect in an environment with read replicas.
  - Fixed an issue where creation of a bot would fail due to replica lag.
- - Fixed an issue where ``mmctl channel move`` did not allow moving private channels.
+ - Fixed an issue where ``mmctl channel move`` did not allow private channels to move.
  - Fixed an issue where markdown tables did not wrap correctly.
  - Fixed an issue where the search bar styling on dark themes was off on mobile web view.
- - Fixed an issue where the **Main Menu** on webapp appeared more left-aligned than previously.
+ - Fixed an issue where the **Main Menu** on webapp appeared more left-aligned than previous releases.
  - Fixed an issue where sticky sidebar headings appeared under **More Unreads**.
  - Fixed an issue where the group channel icon was misaligned in the channel switcher.
  - Fixed an issue where line breaks were ignored when used with inline images.
- - Fixed a panic when the Oauth discovery endpoint would not return a Cache-Control header.
+ - Fixed a panic when the OAuth discovery endpoint would not return a Cache-Control header.

 ### Known Issues
- - Sometimes an "Unable to get role" error appears when changing a channel member role in **System Console > User Management > Channel**.
+ - Sometimes an "Unable to get role" error appears when changing a channel member role in **System Console > User Management > Channels**.
  - **Cloud > "Tips & Next Steps"** should not show an "Explore channels" section for guest users.
  - System Roles shows **License** and **Environment** as possible permissions, but they are always hidden in Cloud.